plone/ansible.plone_server/README.md

       - "Products.TALESField = 1.1.3"

 The version pins you specify here will be added to the `[versions]` section of your buildout.
 The default list is empty.

+### plone_zeo_ip

+    plone_zeo_ip: 192.168.1.100

+The ip address for the Zope database server.
+Defaults to `127.0.0.1`.
+Useful if the zeoserver is not on the same machine as the clients.

+## plone_install_zeoserver

+    plone_install_zeoserver: no

+Allows you to turn on and off the creation of a zeoserver.
+Defaults to `yes`.
+Useful if the zeoserver is not on the same machine as the clients.

 ### plone_zeo_port